Living Sweet Moments

 So let’s pretend you cooked all the elements (recipe at the bottom).
 Here’s how we build our classic Opera Cake.

-We cut our Joconde Sponge in 3 equal pieces.
+We cut our Joconde Sponge into 3 equal pieces.

 My favorite French dessert.
 This scrumptious classic Opera Cake recipe step by step instructions